 Kelso Lawyers has settled 25 claims against the Marist Brothers.
 We have helped achieve justice for survivors of their abuse and given them some reprieve from their struggle.

-The Congregation of Christian Brothers is an international Catholic group which was formed in Ireland in 1802.
+The Congregation of Christian Brothers is an international Catholic group that was formed in Ireland in 1802.

 Since the 1950s, 22% of Christian Brothers in Australia have been alleged sexual predators.
 The Royal Commission has since investigated the experiences of 11 men who lived at four residential institutions run by the Christian Brothers in Western Australia, including: